-Wetland monitoring during years 3 and 5 will be focused on both landscape level and on-the-ground assessments of whether hydrology on and the off-right-of-way are similar and consistent with the baseline conditions identified during pre-construction field surveys (refer to Section 1.3.1).
-Enbridge will utilize the color infrared imagery flown during spring (leaf-off) and LIDAR data collected during year 3 monitoring to support on-the-ground surveys in identifying any hydrological issues that may require corrective actions.
+Wetland monitoring during years 3 and 5 will be focused on both landscape level and on-theground assessments of whether hydrology on and the off-right-of-way are similar and consistent with the baseline conditions identified during pre-construction field surveys (refer to Section 1.3.1).
+Enbridge will utilize the color infrared imagery and LIDAR data to support on-the-ground surveys in identifying any hydrological issues that may require corrective actions.
 Enbridge will also revisit any areas of crowning or subsidence, or other sites identified during years 1 and 3 monitoring where restoration did not meet the performance standards established in Section 3.0.